aws-samples/big-data-summarization-using-griptape-bedrock-redshift/README.md

 ## Installation and running instructions

-* Simply create a new python virtual environment and install the requirements by running `pip install -r requirements.txt`\
+* Simply create a new python virtual environment and install the requirements by running `pip install -r requirements.txt`
-* Create a `.env` file with relevant environment variables
+* Create a `.env` file with relevant environment variables (change the values based on your deployment)

 ```shell
 REDSHIFT_WORKGROUP_NAME=humansorg